 My winner is VOO based on its lower expense ratio of 0.03%.
 I always lean towards the lower-cost option when it comes to my investments.

-Regardless of whether you choose VOO or VOOG, the important part is investing regularly in low-cost funds over the long term.
+Whether you choose VOO or VOOG, the critical part is investing regularly in low-cost funds over the long term.
 That is the formula for wealth!